-une date, but not recognised as liabilities are payable:
+a.
+Commitments under non-cancellable operating leases at the reporting date, but not recognised as liabilities are payable:

-Within the next year Total non-cancellable operating lease commitments 1,342 1,342 b.
-Non-cancellable operating leases include the following assets: IT Equipment including Servers, Laptops and PC's Conditions relating to finance and operating leases:
+b.
+Non-cancellable operating leases include the following assets:

+IT Equipment including Servers, Laptops and PC's

+Conditions relating to finance and operating leases:
-- All finance agreements are secured only against the leased asset.

-- No lease agreements impose any financial restrictions on Council regarding future debt etc.
+- All finance agreements are secured only against the leased asset. - No lease agreements impose any financial restrictions on Council regarding future debt etc.